thoriumrobot/GenDATA/ALL_18_MODELS_TRAINING_SUMMARY.md

 ## ✅ **Verification Complete**

-The GenDATA pipeline now correctly trains and maintains all 18 annotation type models as originally intended.
+The GenDATA pipeline now correctly trains and maintains all 21 annotation type models as intended.
 Each base model type can be used independently for prediction, providing comprehensive coverage of different machine learning approaches for annotation placement.